shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FL.md

 # Follow the Loser (FL)
 follow the loser has been introduced by Borodin and [Vincent (2004)](https://proceedings.neurips.cc/paper/2003/hash/8c9f32e03aeb2e3000825c8c875c4edd-Abstract.html) in which, the investment weight is transferred from a stock provided a better performance in the past to a stock with unfavorable performance, since the approach considers that a stock with an undesirable performance in the past is able to provide a desirable return in the future.
-In this package, the following FL strategie is implemented so far:
+In this package, the following FL strategy is implemented so far:
 1. Reweighted Price Relative Tracking System for Automatic Portfolio Optimization

 ## Reweighted Price Relative Tracking System for Automatic Portfolio Optimization (RPRT)